Daniel-Lasecki/System-sw-C-Daniel-Lasecki-school/Lab2/readme.md

   In this lab, we will
   - learn how to use CMake to control the build process of your project.
-  - learn how to use preprocessor directives (#if) to leave ouy parts of your code
+  - learn how to use preprocessor directives (#if) to leave out parts of your code
   - create a library manager application, which has multiple functions and uses struct data types
   - add file operations to your project (you will learn how to use POSIX API for file operations)